Chapter 3: III

 Finally, Alexander was permitted to find his quarters.
 Granted, he was hungry as well and probably should head down to the Mess Deck first but at the moment he felt he needed rest more than nourishment.
 When he reached his quarters he was met by a sight that he hadn't expected.
 His belongings had been ransacked and his trombone was out of its case and had been mangled to the point that he knew irreparable damage had been done.
 Alexander knew that Ch'Targh would never tamper with his belongings nor would any of the men that he'd transferred over with from the Rotarran.
 That only left someone from the rest of the Ya'Vang's crew.

-In the weeks that he'd been stationed on the Ya'Vang, Alexander'd had more than one run-in with some of the isolationists that had resented the hybrid's presence on board; especially R'njol.
+In the weeks that he'd been stationed on the Ya'Vang, Alexander'd had more than a few run-ins with some of the isolationists that had resented the hybrid's presence on board; especially R'jnol.
 The two had fought an additional two times since their first encounter in the training room and it now seemed that the other man had decided to take a different approach to his attacks on Alexander and his character.
 All in an effort to try to get him to put in a request for a different assignment.

 Sighing, Alexander threw his damaged belongings in the waste processor and collapsed on his bed.
-While R'njol had no honor and had attacked him once more in a cowardly manner, retaliating against the man would gain him nothing.
-R'njol had quite a following on the ship and complaining of the man's treatment would only make Alexander appear to be weak; human even.
+While R'jnol had no honor and had attacked him once more in a cowardly manner, retaliating against the man would gain him nothing.
+R'jnol had quite a following on the ship and complaining of the man's treatment would only make Alexander appear to be weak; Human even.
 He knew that living among other Klingons would not be easy.
-His appointment on Martok's flagship had been a good assignment while he was getting adjusted to the cultural difference that he had grown up with; the general had been accepting of him all of the way to the point of bringing him into his own house.
+His appointment on Martok's flagship had been a good assignment while he was getting adjusted to the cultural differences from what he had grown up with; the general had been accepting of him all of the way to the point of bringing him into his own house.
 Here, with the exception of his comrades who had transferred with him from the Rotarran, he was not given as much leeway in his ignorance of various Klingon customs and traditions.

 Alexander's last thoughts before drifting off to sleep were those of acknowledgment that it would be a long time before he should replicate the Earth belongings that had been destroyed.
 He was no longer on Earth and such items did not belong on board a Klingon Warship.